mzaiss/MRTwin_pulseq/README_CIP.md

 ### Installation of MRTwin_pulseq
 The cip-quota for disk space is limited, thus we need to make a symlink to the more relaxed /proj directory.
+We do thsi for the python package installation folder site-packages.
 This is done in the first 4 commands, the other 7 install packages an a specific environment python3/anaconda-2022.05

 Run all of the following commands in a terminal: